azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

 We'll show you how to set up continuous deployment of your containerized application to an Azure Kubernetes Service (AKS) using
 Azure Pipelines.

-After you commit and push a code change, it is be automatically built and then deployed.
-The results will automatically show up on your site.
+After you commit and push a code change, it will be automatically built and deployed to the target Kubernetes cluster.

 ## Example